-Nowadays, all kinds of people and even businesses blog, most of the time professionally with the intent of making money.
+Nowadays, all kind of people and even business blog, most of the time professional with the intent of making money.
 You can, too, start your own blog.
-It doesn’t require special computer or technical skills.
+It does not require special computer or technical skills.
 Basic knowledge of using a computer and navigating the web is sufficient to start a blog.

-Now, starting a blog refers to the setting up of a website, publishing content and getting it up and running.
+Starting a blog refers to the setting up of a website, publishing content and getting it up and running.
 Starting a blog and maintaining a blog are two different things.
 This guide will explain the specifics of launching a blog.
-It will only touch upon the marketing aspects and will not go into detail about that.
-If you have been thinking about launching your own blog but have no idea where to start, read ahead to find out how you can start blogging today:
+If you have been thinking about launching your own blog but have no idea where to start, read ahead to find out how you can start blogging today.

 It will take some time for you to find a niche audience.
 Start by choosing a topic that you are either very passionate or very knowledgeable about.
 You have to be willing to write about this topic for years to come.
 Then, browse the web for other blogs that may cover the same topic.
-You can then find what aspects of the topic that no one else is writing about.
+You can then find out what aspects of the topic is writing about.
 Base your blog in that.
 When you write about something no one else is writing about, you are creating a market for yourself.
-If this isn’t possible, you can still choose a topic someone else is blogging about, but with a unique twist.
-The gist here is that your blog must offer something to readers that they cannot get anywhere else.
+If this is not possible, you can still choose a topic someone else is blogging about, but with a unique twist.
+The trick here is that your blog must offer something to readers that they cannot get anywhere else.

 Take note that you should pick a host depending on the level of support the company provides for the CMS you have chosen.
 Both Hostgator and Bluehost offer excellent support for popular blogging CMSs like WordPress and Joomla.
 In case you are going with a different provider, make sure similar support is offered.

 When you sign up for a hosting plan, you will be required to provide a domain name to get your account online.
-The domain is the web address of your blog.
-When you use a CMS like WordPress, you can obtain a free domain.
-However, it will come with a .wordpress part in it.
-If you want to truly own your blog and market it, you will need an independent domain.
-You can buy one for as little as $10 per year.
+The domain is the web address or your blog.
+When you use a CMS like WordPress.com, you can obtain a free directory on their domain.

 The domain name of your blog should include the name you have chosen for it.
 Be careful here, however.
 The domain is the main identity your blog will have on the internet.
 Therefore, it’s very, very important to get it right.
 Domain names should be simple and easy enough to remember.
 That means no dashes, numbers, or other symbols that are difficult to memorize.
 It should be concise as possible.
 It should also not sound like any other website as you could end up violating copyright laws.

 Once you know your domain name, you should register it.
-You can do this with Hostgator or Bluehost.
-Otherwise, you can directly go to a domain name registrar.
-You will have to buy a plan for at least a year.
-It doesn’t cost much so don’t worry.
+You can do this with Hostgator as well.
+You will have to buy a plan for at least a year, but this does not cost a lot.

 Your blog shouldn’t look like any other blog on the internet.
 You should strive to make your blog as unique as possible.
 Start with the design.